GeorgeTsakoumakis/cyber-justitia/README.md

 ```bash
 pip install -r requirements.txt
 ```
+6. Create a project on Google Cloud and find the project ID and location.
+For example, project ID `my-project` and location `us-central1`
-6. Create a `.env` file in the root directory of the project and add the following environment variables:
+7. Create a `.env` file in the root directory of the project and add the following environment variables:
 ```bash
 SECRET_KEY=your_secret_key
 DEBUG=False